gongl1/USPTO-Project-3-Machine-Learning/README.md

 Steps to access my presentation for projectdemo3_Machine Learning:

-1. Please refer to Pattern Patent_ML.pptx for my presentation of project 3 (https://github.com/gongl1/projectdemo3/blob/main/Pattern%20Patent_ML.pptx).
+1. Please refer to Pattern Patent_ML.pptx for my presentation of projectdemo3_Machine Learning (https://github.com/gongl1/projectdemo3/blob/main/Pattern%20Patent_ML.pptx).
 2. Click on view raw to download the presentation.
 3. This project is about machine learning.
 The topic USPTO patents is consistent across my project portfolio.